valbercesar/pldotnet/docs/FAQ.md

 ## Q: Is pl/dotnet fast?

-In our benchmarks we are the fastest external procedural language in PostgreSQL.
+In our benchmarks, pl/csharp is the fastest external procedural language in PostgreSQL.
 We are nearly as fast as pl/pgsql.
+(The performance of pl/fsharp is practically identical to pl/csharp, with a few exceptions.)

 These benchmarks are somewhat arbitrary, merely having been designed for our own needs, but the were not cherry picked or tuned; we built the tests first and only benchmarked them afterwards.
 It is possible that some of our implementation choices in other languages were sub-optimal, and we welcome corrections, but the consistency of the results across multiple languages makes us reasonably confident in the data.
 The tests are available in our repository for inspection, and we hope to share them in more polished form for use by other PL teams.

 Our benchmark results were aided by .NET's excellent handling of recursive functions; we generally beat other languages by a considerable margin on these benchmarks.
-Our benchmark results were harmed by our handling of arrays, which is currently compatible with Npgsql's convention and is unnecessarily slow.
+Our benchmark results were harmed by our handling of arrays, which is currently compatible with Npgsql's convention and is therefore unnecessarily slow.
 (We intend to improve this soon, though these improvements will be optional since they are not Npgsql-compatible.)

 ## Q: Does pl/dotnet support a lot of types?